The Ring 💍 Paris

 Her mother was rabid with jealousy and pride.

 The adult world of drama confirmed to Martine that there was a type of human being that couldn’t be pigeon-holed and that didn’t play by the rules.
 She could be Beatrice one week and Medea the next.
 She could even take Medea further, and drink her mother’s blood while snorting cocaine from the low table in front of the director’s couch.
-She could act out her hundred selves and still be a single unified being: the actress.
+She could act out her hundred selves and still be a single unified being: The Actress.

 The big difference between then and now was that now she was in control, playing each role, not becoming each part.
 She had a critical distance which came with her 32 years.
 And the critics, whether at the Funambule or the Comédie Française, loved her.
 She had even been to the Élysée Palace for breakfast.